suzumiyakaede/Office-Tool-docs/docs/activate/README.md

 ### Retail licenses

 Retail licenses can only be activated with a key.
-For Microsoft 365 (Office 365) product, they can only be activated by logging into a Microsoft account with a genuine license.
+For Microsoft 365 (_formerly Office 365_) product, they can only be activated by logging into a Microsoft account with a genuine license.

 Most retail licenses are linked to a Microsoft account.